wix/Detox/docs/More.AndroidSupportStatus.md

-# Android Support - Current Status
+# Android Support - Status Page

 As we are wrapping up Android support for Detox, there's already a pretty hefty chunk of Detox for Android already implemented, we decided to start releasing it as we go along, just like we did with the iOS implementation.

 This page should give an updated status of what's working and what's not (yet)...

 ## Setup & Configuration
-Setup is not fully figured out yet, we want to make the setup with as little configuration as possible, and this will probably be the last stage of the initial Android release.
+Setup is not fully figured out yet.
+Our goal is to make it dead simple for pure React Native projects.
+We are not there yet.

 ### Step by step guide